 The millennial generation experiences and often participates in new modes of transportation these days — more so than the generations before them, according to Ohio University.
 As a more environmentally focused generation, public transport, carpooling, and even biking and scooters have become viable options for millennials and, in turn, their kids.

-As Millennials have grown older and their own children are finally beginning driving, another generation is now being exposed to the many alternatives to driving a car.
+As Millennials have grown older and their own children are finally beginning driving, another generation is now exposed to the many alternatives to driving a car.
 Winter presents the perfect chance for teens to learn about alternative transportation options, especially if they don’t feel ready to take on those icy roads quite yet.
 Furthermore, learning how to navigate the local subway or bus system can help them feel more independent while still keeping them safe.
-While it will be important to eventually practice those winter driving skills, public transportation is an option that will always be available on those particularly tough driving days.
+While it will be important to practice those winter driving skills eventually, public transportation is an option that will always be available on those particularly tough driving days.